-Post being shared on Facebook claims that you can click to get a free 52 inch “unsealed” LED TV.
+Post being shared on Facebook claims that you can click to get one free large pizza from Domino’s.